 Visual Elements Used In Web Design

-In order to make sure everything fits well together, here’s a short rundown of the visual elements you should consider when creating your website.
+To make sure everything fits well together, here’s a short rundown of the visual elements you should consider when creating your website.
 To help you get started, each section will include tips and tricks.

 Written Copy / Copywriting

 Pick a font that compliments the overall style of your product or brand.
-The font should fit your colour scheme, graphics, pictures, and enhance your website’s overall sound.
+The font should fit your colour scheme, graphics, pictures and enhance your website’s overall sound.
 You can find a perfect match for your font using tools like Canva’s Font Combinator.
 Other apps, web design resources such as Font Pair also provide a place to see multiple font pairings side by side.
-Play about with it as much as possible to find the one that suits you.
+Play about it as much as possible to find the one that suits you.

 Feel Free To Embed This Image On Your Site: <img data-src="https://www.wdsaigon.com/wp-content/uploads/2020/11/psychology-of-color-in-web-design.png" alt="Psychology of Color Infographic">Infographic by <a title="Web Design Saigon" href="https://www.wdsaigon.com">